niteshraj2310/Agroforestry/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.